 I have read and agree to abide by the TPHS Student Acceptable Use Policy.
-I further understand that any violation of this policy may constitute a criminal offense.
-Should I commit any violation, my Internet and computer access privileges may be revoked, and disciplinary action and/or appropriate legal action may be taken.

-Student Name

-Date

-(If you are under the age of 18 a parent or guardian must also read and sign this agreement.)

-As the parent or guardian of this student, I have read the TPHS Student Acceptable Use Agreement.
-I understand that this access is designed for educational purposes.
-TPHS has taken precautions to eliminate controversial material.
-However, I also recognize it is impossible for TPHS to restrict access to all controversial materials and I will not hold TPHS responsible for materials transmitted on the network.
-Further, I accept full responsibility for supervision if and when my child's use is not in a school setting.
-I hereby give permission to issue an account for my child and certify that the information contained on this form is correct.
+I further understand that any ate a criminal offense.
+Should I commit any violation, my Internet a revoked, and disciplinary action and/or appropriate legal action m Student Name Student Signature Date (If you are under the age of 18 a arent or guardian must also read and sign this agreement.) understand that this access is descontroversial material.
+However controversial materials and I wil Further, I accept full responsibilit student, I have read the TPHS Student Acceptable Use Agreement ned for educational purposes.
+TPHS has taken precautions to eliminal also recognize it is impossible for TPHS to restrict access to ot hold TPHS responsible for materials transmitted on the netword for supervision if and when my child's use is not in a school setting account for my child and certify that the information contained ite all rk. j. l Parent/Guardian Date